 4.Project Process

-4.1Based on the recognition result of Stanford CoreNLP, we find out the fault when the existing Name Entity Recognition tools process the dataset of a specific field and determine the research orientation.
+4.1Based on the recognition result of Stanford CoreNLP, we analyse the mistakes when the existing Name Entity Recognition tools process the given dataset for a specific domain and, from the analysis, determine the research direction to take going forward.

-4.1.1We build the Stanford CoreNLP environment and train the Stanford Name Entity Recognizer with the CoNLL-2003 dataset, which is the public common dataset.
-Then, we use the trained model to process the dataset A, which is a dataset of a specific field.
+4.1.1We build the Stanford CoreNLP environment and train the Stanford Name Entity Recognizer with the CoNLL-2003 dataset, which is a public and common dataset.
+Then, we use the trained model to process the dataset X, which is the given dataset of a specific domain.

-4.1.2 From the recognition result, it is found that the wrong input format (e.g. “RMB51 ,453” will be recognized as “RMB51” and “453”), long organization name (e.g. “The Institute of Chartered Secretaries and Administrators” will be recognized as “The Institute of Chartered Secretaries”) and mixed Chinese text (e.g. The Chinese name entity will not be recognized in a long English sentence) will result in a wrong recognition.
+4.1.2 From an analysis previously done on the recognition results using the Stanford Name Entity Recognizer on dataset X, it was found that wrong input format (e.g. “RMB51 ,453” will be recognized as “RMB51” and “453”), long organization name (e.g. “The Institute of Chartered Secretaries and Administrators” will be recognized as “The Institute of Chartered Secretaries”) and mixed Chinese text (e.g. the Chinese name entity will not be recognized in a long English sentence) would result in a wrong recognition.

-4.1.3 Based on the existing Name Entity Recognition algorithm and dataset, we plan to improve the performance of the recognition result in 2 ways: First, we can adjust the training dataset to make it more suitable for the Name Entity Recognition algorithm of the specific field dataset recognition.
-Second, we can adjust the classic LSTM-CRF algorithm by combining the existing advanced algorithm to improve the performance.
+4.1.3 Based on the existing NER algorithm and dataset, we plan to improve the performance of the recognition result in 2 ways: First, we can adjust the training dataset to make it more suitable for the Name Entity Recognition algorithm for the specific domain dataset recognition.
+Second, we can adjust the classic LSTM-CRF algorithm by combining the existing algorithm to improve the performance.

 4.2 Adjust the training dataset to improve the algorithm performance.

-4.2.1 We clean the existing specific field dataset to repair the wrong-format data and remove the mixed Chinese text.
+4.2.1 We clean the existing specific field dataset to repair the wrongly-formated data and remove mixed Chinese text.

-4.2.2 We label the existing specific field dataset using IOBES tagging scheme.
+4.2.2 We label the existing specific domain dataset using IOBES tagging scheme.

-4.2.3 To find out if the dataset improves the performance of the algorithm, we train the algorithms with both the CoNLL-2003 dataset and the specific field dataset.
+4.2.3 To find out if the dataset improves the performance of the algorithm, we train the algorithms with both the CoNLL-2003 dataset and the specific domain dataset.
 In addition, to get better performance, we can adjust the training dataset’s format and scale.

 4.3 Adjust the classic LSTM-CRF algorithm

-4.3.1 Compared with the Stanford CoreNLP Name Entity Recognizer which based on CRF Classifier, we build the LSTM-CRF model to get better performance when process the sequence input data.
+4.3.1 Compared with the Stanford CoreNLP Name Entity Recognizer which is based on CRF Classifier, we build the LSTM-CRF model to get better performance when processing the sequence input data.

-4.3.2 We adjust the structure of the LSTM-CRF model by combining the existing advanced algorithm to improve the recognition performance.
+4.3.2 We adjust the structure of the LSTM-CRF model by combining the existing algorithm to improve the recognition performance.

+[add rare word recognition]

 5. Project flow chart